RD2P/php-user-registration/readme.md

 This PHP project provides a user authentication and registration system with a dashboard for users to manage and create posts.
 It uses a MySQL database to store user information and posts.

+The UI is styled with TailwindCSS using the [Tailwind cli](https://tailwindcss.com/blog/standalone-cli).
+The bash script `tw.sh` calls the tailwind executible and converts the classes in the markup into CSS in the `style.css`.

 ## Features

 - User login: Users can log in using their email and password.